 Email fraud is an ever-present nuisance.
-Scam or “phishing” emails usually take the form of a warning from your bank or a company like Apple, Google or Microsoft (who most people are likely to have an account with) saying there’s something you need to check in your account (expired credit card, special offer, etc.) and you need to log in by clicking a link.
+Scam or ‘phishing’ emails usually take the form of a warning from your bank or a company like Apple, Google or Microsoft (who most people are likely to have an account with) saying there’s something you need to check in your account (expired credit card, special offer, etc.) and you need to log in by clicking a link.
 The link will take you to a page which is an exact copy of the company or bank’s login page.
-Entering your password and username here will simply send those precious details directly off to whoever is running the scam and give them instant access to your account to use themselves, or, more likely, to paste into a list full of stolen identities which will be traded online – possibly to several buyers.
-The page might even redirect to a page on the actual site you thought you were on afterwards to cover its tracks.
+Entering your password and username here will simply send those precious details directly off to whoever is running the scam and give them instant access to your account to use themselves, or, more likely, to paste into a list full of hundreds of other stolen identities which will be traded online – possibly to several buyers over a long period of time.
+After you’ve given away your details, the scam page might even redirect you back to a genuine page on the site you thought you were on to cover its tracks even further.
 This is why it’s social engineering.
 There has been no hacking of any system involved.
 You have just been made to feel perfectly happy to give away all of your private details to somebody.

 Over 2,500 domains have been speculatively registered to take advantage of the crisis such as: